Kordian: History

 Słowacki began work on Kordian about early 1833, completing it in late November that year, while he was in Switzerland.
 It was published next year in Paris, anonymously, leading to speculation that it might have been written by the foremost Polish poet, Adam Mickiewicz.
 Still, it received little positive notice in the first years after its publication.
-It premiered in 1889 in Austrian-held Kraków, at the theatre now named for Słowacki.
+It premiered in 1889 in Austrian-held Kraków, at the theatre now named after Słowacki.
 It had to wait until 1916 for its first performance in Russian-held Warsaw.

 Another notable production occurred in 1956 under Erwin Axer.
 Other leading directors who have staged Kordian include Leon Schiller (in the 1930s) and Jerzy Grotowski (1962).
 The play has become a classic of Polish theatre repertory.

 Though Kordians title and some of Słowacki's letters indicate that he had planned to write, and may actually have written drafts of, second and third parts, they were never published and, if written, were either destroyed or remain lost.Kordian has been required reading in Polish schools.
 In 1994 it aired on Polish TV Theatre.

 Plot

 After Kordian, a 15-year-old romantic, suffers rejection in love and survives a suicide attempt, he travels through Europe, learning the importance of money.
 He changes from an adolescent dreamer into a youth in quest of a purpose; in a moment of epiphany, the tragic lover transforms into an idealistic patriot.
 Inspired by Arnold von Winkelried, he resolves to devote his life to assassinating Russian Tsar Nicholas I (Russia having been one of Poland's three partitioners).
 Ultimately Kordian fails in his mission because of qualms over the ethics of assassination—but possibly escapes with his life.
+The ending of the drama remains open.

 The play was translated into English for the first time by Gerard T. Kapolka (The Green Lantern Press, 2011).